FrankMeijering/WB3575-Group-9/README.md

 There are three scripts, structured as follows:
 * "theory_calc.py" is a theoretical model of the compressor, plotting the temperature after the compressor as a function of efficiency
 * "experiment_compressor.py" contains experimental values from the compressor test, plotting the raw data and calculating the efficiency and power
+* "experiment_turbine.py" contains experimental values from the turbine test, plotting the raw data and calculating the efficiency and power
 * "tools.py" contains the functions that are used within the two aforementioned scripts